ekusuma/ekusuma/README.md

 I'm a self-taught Python and Javascript Developer from Germany.

 -   ✏️ I'm currently working on my [Among Us Discord Bot][current-project]
--   🎓 I'm currently learning Java
+-   🎓 I'm currently learning Java.
 -   🎯 My goal is to scrap less projects.

 **Languages I use:**